 How strong is the Bluetooth connection in Treblab X5?

 They don’t come with the latest Bluetooth (4.2), and while the wireless connection is stable most of the time, it has occasional problems like random interruptions that take away from experience.

 Now, that doesn’t mean the Bluetooth distorts all the time.
-Most of the time it works perfectly fine, but we found some loss of signal occurs at random time.
+Most of the time it works perfectly fine, but we found some loss of signal occurs at a random time.

-It might only happen a couple times, but it does take away from the otherwise remarkable impression.
+It might only happen a couple of times, but it does take away from the otherwise remarkable impression.